-Due to the requirements under Philippine Accounting Standards 17 (PAS 17), management accounts for its lease agreement with MCE for the City of Dreams Manila buildings as a finance lease, even though there is neither a requirement nor any intention to transfer title therefor to MCE.
-The Company thus recorded a finance lease receivable in March 2013 equivalent to the estimated fair value of the leased property, amounting to P9.4 billion for the Phase 1 building structure of City of Dreams Manila.
-In January 2015, the Company recorded a finance lease receivable, amounting to P5.3 billion for the estimated fair value of the estimated fair value of the Phase 2 building structure of City of Dreams Manila.
+Due to the requirements under Philippine Accounting Standards #17 (PAS 17), management accounts for its lease agreement with MCE for the City of Dreams Manila buildings as a finance lease, even though there is neither a requirement nor any intention to transfer title therefor to MCE.
+The Company thus recorded a finance lease receivable in March 2013 equivalent to the estimated fair value of the leased property, amounting to ₱9.4 billion for the Phase 1 building structure of City of Dreams Manila.
+In January 2015, the Company recorded a finance lease receivable, amounting to ₱5.3 billion for the estimated fair value of the Phase 2 building structure of City of Dreams Manila.
 Fair valuation was determined by discounting minimum lease payments at the inception date of the lease agreement.